rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.4.2 Creasing and stuffing folders

 * Use legal-size folders as the default.
-* When foldering, ensure that the folder is creased to the appropriate width for the materials inside.
+* When foldering, ensure that the folder is creased to the appropriate depth for the materials inside.
 The folder should fit the contents snugly like the cover of a book.
 Leaving too much space or overstuffing the folder can cause damage such as slumping and tearing.
 This includes using a bone folder as needed to create a new crease that is not at the precreased lines.

 ### 10.4.3 Folder titles